What is Arsenic?

 Which cancers are associated with exposure to arsenic?

-Prolonged ingestion of arsenic-containing drinking water is associated with an increased risk of bladder cancer.
-In addition, cancers of the skin, lung, digestive tract, liver, kidney, and lymphatic and hematopoietic systems have been linked to arsenic exposure.
+Prolonged ingestion of arsenic-containing drinking water is associated with an increased risk of bladder cancer and skin cancer, and medical exposure to arsenic has been clearly associated with skin cancer in epidemiological studies.
+In addition, cancers of the lung, digestive tract, liver, kidney, and lymphatic and hematopoietic systems have been linked to arsenic exposure.

 How can exposures be reduced?